New to Kindergarten?

 • Recognize that a danger zone exists in the immediate vicinity around the bus

-• If children need to cross the road to board the bus, wait until the bus arrives with lights flashing, then continue to wait until the driver signals that it is safe to cross, then safely proceed across the road
+• If students need to cross the road to board the bus, wait until the bus arrives with lights flashing, then continue to wait until the driver signals that it is safe to cross, then safely proceed across the road

 Getting On/Off the Bus